 Why should I choose this course?

-- FLEXIBLE ONLINE LEARNING – Want to boost your skills while maintaining full-time/part-time employment?
-Studying our Childhood Education Studies degree online provides a flexible approach to learning
+- FLEXIBLE ONLINE LEARNING – Want to boost your knowledge while maintaining full-time/part-time employment?
+Studying our Childhood Education Studies top-up degree online offers a flexible approach to learning

-- SPECIALISE YOUR STUDIES – Study and research specialist topics through a range of optional modules, a final dissertation project and innovative assessment regimes
+- SPECIALISE YOUR STUDIES – Study and research specialist topics through our range of optional modules, a final dissertation project and innovative assessment regimes

-- DIVERSE SKILLS AND KNOWLEDGE – Build your understanding around childhood development, social trends and legislative frameworks alongside employability skills for your future career
+- DIVERSE SKILLS AND KNOWLEDGE – Build your understanding around childhood development and sociology as well as employability skills for your future career

 Contemporary Issues in International Contexts